What is business van insurance?

 Need more help?

-Yes, you’ll just need their details when you get a quote.
-This includes things like their licence type, how long they’ve held it for and whether they’ve had any previous accidents or driving convictions.
+You can put additional drivers on your business van insurance policy, though it might affect your premiums.
+You’ll need their details when you get a quote, including things like their licence type, how long they’ve held it for and whether they’ve had any previous accidents or driving convictions.

 The categories on your driving licence will detail which vans and vehicles you’re qualified to drive.
 If you plan on driving your van for business use, you’ll need company van insurance to protect you and other drivers.